 - XML source

-Each page of this index is an automatically generated human-readable view on an XML file within a scheme manager.
+Each page of this index is an automatically generated human-readable view on an XML file within a scheme.
 Each page include a link to the XML file from which it was generated.

-You can read more about the disclosure process in the protocol description.
+You can read more about the disclosure process in the technical documentation.

 For a more comprehensive introduction of these entities and their role in the IRMA infrastructure, see the technical documentation.